jinyan-06/SHIKE/README.md

 torch   1.11.0

 #### Uses
-For CIFAR100-LT with imbalanced factor 100, directly run the training file.
+For CIFAR100-LT with imbalanced factor 100, please directly run the training file.

 ### Implementation for other datasets include ImageNet-LT, iNaturalist2018 and Places-LT is coming soon...